 Trinity has several handicapped-accessible parking spaces near the front doors, which have power-assist buttons.
 The entire building is on one level, and the restrooms have handicapped-accessible stalls.
-There are some spaces left open for wheelchairs in the worship area.
+There are spaces for wheelchairs in the worship area.

 When you arrive at the church, enter at the double doors.
-Restrooms, coat racks, the nursery, and Sunday school rooms are down the hall to the right.
+Restrooms, coat racks, the nursery, and Sunday school rooms are to the right.